 Stage two: evidence in answer - applicant

-Once the Applicant has been notified of the evidence in support, they will have three months to submit evidence in answer.
-This is evidence which can be in response to the evidence in support filed by the ppponent and/or in response to the opposition in general.
+Once the applicant has been notified of the evidence in support, they will have three months to submit evidence in answer.
+This is evidence which can be in response to the evidence in support filed by the opponent and/or in response to the opposition in general.

 In the case of an opposition to registration, if the opponent has not filed any evidence in support, the applicant will be given the opportunity to file evidence in answer to the opponent’s statement of grounds and particulars within three months of being notified that no evidence in support has been filed.

 A statement of grounds and particulars is filed with a notice of intention to oppose and basically sets out what the reasons for the opposition are prior to the evidence stages.